derpyzza/derpyzza.github.io/src/230512-hacky-script-perfect-script.md

 ---

-Back in 2022 i decided to start a tiny little personal blog. i designed a lightweight website, and spun up a quick little python script that acted as a static site generator [1] where i wrote my blogposts in markdown in a source folder somewhere, and my script then translated them into html files with the help of predefined templates. that blog only lasted one blogpost before i abandoned it / forgot about it.
+Back in 2022 i decided to start a tiny little personal blog. i designed a lightweight website, and spun up a quick little python script that acted as a static site generator [I named it jenny!](_) where i wrote my blogposts in markdown in a source folder somewhere, and my script then translated them into html files with the help of predefined templates. that blog only lasted one blogpost before i abandoned it / forgot about it.

 Fast forward to april 2023. i started cutting out social media from my devices, and consuming a lot more medium-to-long-form-content, like books and blogs, which made me want to re-start my blog. there was, however, a problem with my old setup: my beloved little python script ***sucked***. it was a tiny hacky terribly-slow little script designed solely to work on that specific website with that specific design, with no error handling, no configuration ability, no nothing!